foreverForCode/linux-vimrc/README.md

 7. input :PluginInstall

-8. if you can see Installing you have success
+8. if you can see Installing you are success